x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-microsoft-365-groups.md

 ## Configure a group domain

-The primary SMTP domain of an Microsoft 365 or Office 365 Group is called a group domain.
+The primary SMTP domain of a Microsoft 365 or Office 365 group is called a group domain.
 By default, the default accepted domain in your organization is chosen as the group domain.
 If you want to add a dedicated groups domain, you can add a domain using the following steps.
 For more information about multi-domain support for Microsoft 365 Groups, check out [Multi-domain support for Microsoft 365 Groups](https://docs.microsoft.com/microsoft-365/admin/create-groups/choose-domain-to-create-groups).

 1. Add your new domain to your Microsoft 365 or Office 365 organization.
-If you need help adding a domain to Microsoft 365 or Office 365, check out [Add users and domains to Microsoft 365 or Office 365](https://docs.microsoft.com/microsoft-365/admin/setup/add-domain).
+If you need help adding a domain to Microsoft 365 or Office 365, check out [Add a domain to Microsoft 365](https://docs.microsoft.com/microsoft-365/admin/setup/add-domain).

 2. Add the group domain as an accepted domain in your on-premises Exchange organization using the following command.
 This is needed so that the hybrid Send connector can be used to deliver outbound mail to the group domain in Microsoft 365 or Office 365.